-Contemporary Music Media & Jazz
+Contemporary Music Media and Jazz

 With the revolution that has occurred in modern music technology both creative and technical aspects have been brought to the forefront.
 To compete effectively in today's music world, an artist must possess a strong music background, plus the technical expertise required to make aesthetic decisions and achieve artistic goals.